Polish Corridor: Exodus of the German population

 German political scientist Stefan Wolff, Professor at the University of Birmingham, claims that the actions of Polish state officials after the corridor's establishment followed "a course of assimilation and oppression".
-As a result, a large number of Germans left Poland after 1918: according to Wolff, 800,000 Germans had left Poland by 1923, according to Gotthold Rhode, 575,000 left the former province of Posen and the corridor after the war, according to Herrmann Rauschning, 800,000 Germans had left between 1918 and 1926, contemporary author Alfons Krysinski estimated 800,000 plus 100,000 from East Upper Silesia, the contemporary German statistics say 592,000 Germans had left by 1921, other Polish scholars say that up to a million Germans left.
+As a result, a large number of Germans left Poland after 1918: according to Wolff, 800,000 Germans had left Poland by 1923; according to Gotthold Rhode, 575,000 left the former province of Posen and the corridor after the war; according to Hermann Rauschning, 800,000 Germans had left between 1918 and 1926; contemporary author Alfons Krysinski estimated 800,000 plus 100,000 from East Upper Silesia; the contemporary German statistics say 592,000 Germans had left by 1921; other Polish scholars say that up to a million Germans left.
 Polish author Władysław Kulski says that a number of them were civil servants with no roots in the province and around 378,000, and this is to a lesser degree is confirmed by some German sources such as Hermann Rauschning.
-Lewis Bernstein Namier raised the question as to whether many of the Germans who left were actually settlers without roots in the area - Namier remarked in 1933 "a question must be raised how many of those Germans had originally been planted artificially in that country by the Prussian Government."
+Lewis Bernstein Namier raised the question of whether many of the Germans who left were actually settlers without roots in the area - Namier remarked in 1933, "a question must be raised how many of those Germans had originally been planted artificially in that country by the Prussian Government."

 The above-mentioned Richard Blanke, in his book Orphans of Versailles, gives several reasons for the exodus of the German population: